-Judith Deschamps is a French multidisciplinary and multimedia artist currently living in the United Kingdom trained at the Haute École des Arts du Rhin in Strasbourg (2011), at the Royal College of Art in London (2018), and at the École Universitaire de Recherche ArTeC in Paris (2020).
+Judith Deschamps is a French multidisciplinary artist living between France and the UK and trained at the Haute École des Arts du Rhin in Strasbourg (2011), at the Royal College of Art in London (2018), and at the École Universitaire de Recherche ArTeC in Paris (2020).
 For the past three years she has been working on the voice, the various aspects of which have taken the form of sound and sculptural installations, and which are the result of performative gestures linked to the history and anatomy of the phonatory apparatus.

 At the crossroads of several fields of knowledge, her practice leads her to collaborate with practitioners from various sciences and disciplines, and to exhibit in institutions such as the Casino Luxembourg, Luxembourg; De Appel, Amsterdam; the Frac Grand Large, Dunkirk; the Centre Pompidou and the Museum of Art and History of Judaism, Paris; Mains d'Œuvres, Saint-Ouen; the Galerie Édouard Manet, Gennevilliers.
 She will begin a doctorate in the fall of 2021 at the École Universitaire de Recherche ArTeC, under the direction of Professors Arnaud Regnauld and Laurence Devillers.